There is a mental health crisis in the United States, perhaps exacerbated by COVID-19 and related concerns (social isolation, joblessness).

 - It stops producing these chemicals.

-- It gets used to the artificially high levels of substance abuse.
+- It gets used to the artificially high levels of substance use disorder.

 - If the substance use stops, it feels physical and/or psychological pain known as withdrawal.